bencottier/DRL-TF2/notes.md

 - Copying in from SU DDPG code, and then converting the necessary bits
 - The main part is the gradient updates

+## 2019.08.26

+Reducing EpochLogger to single-thread statistics

+-